pnkfelix/cyot/README.md

 [pandoc]: http://pandoc.org/
 [reveal.js]: http://lab.hakim.se/reveal-js/

-You should be able to jump to [lib.md] and see some nicely rendered text.
+You should be able to jump to [path_to_gecko.md] and see some nicely rendered text; note that this document is merely the *source* for the target slideshow; it is not the slideshow itself.

-[lib.md]: src/lib.md
+[path_to_gecko.md]: src/tutorial/path_to_gecko.md

 ## Tangling with Tango and pandoc.